ARMmbed/mbed-os-5-docs/docs/reference/contributing/guidelines/workflow.md

 It must contain:

 - A brief description of changes introduced, including justification description.
-- An analysis of effects: components affected, potential consequences for users.
+- An analysis of effects: components affected and potential consequences for users.
 - Migration guidance: actions for updating the current code.
 Please include code snippets to illustrate before and after the addition or change.

 <span class="notes">**Note:** We may use this content in our official release notes.</span>